intel-analytics/ipex-llm/README.md

 *Analytics Zoo Text Classification API* provides a set of pre-defined models (using CNN, LSTM, etc.) for text classifications.
 (See more details [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/text-classification/))

 ### _Recommendation API_
-*Analytics Zoo Recommendation API* provides a set of pre-defined models (such as Neural Collaborative Filtering, Wide and Deep Learning, etc.) for recommendations.
+*Analytics Zoo Recommendation API* provides a set of pre-defined models (such as Neural Collaborative Filtering, Wide and Deep Learning, Session Recommender etc.) for recommendations.
 (See more details [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/recommendation/))

 ### _Anomaly detection API_
 *Analytics Zoo Anomaly Detection API* provides a set of pre-defined models based on LSTM to detect anomalies for time series data.
 (See more details [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/anomaly-detection/))